rwilliams/jrubywiki/Truffle.md

 ===============

 The Truffle backend will run on any Java 7+ JVM, but it will only JIT and optimize when running on top of a Graal-enabled build of OpenJDK.

-To run Truffle on top of the Graal compiler, you need an installation of the Graal VM.
 You can download [Graal builds for 64-bit Linux and Mac](http://lafo.ssw.uni-linz.ac.at/graalvm/), or see below for how to build your own.

 The binary releases of Graal look like a normal JVM install.
-Put bin/ in PATH and set JAVA_HOME and JRuby will pick up that VM build.
+Put `bin/` in `PATH` and set `JAVA_HOME` and JRuby will pick up that VM build.

-To tell JRuby to use the non-standard `mx.sh` command in local Graal builds, set the `JAVACMD` environment variable.
-You should also explicitly set `-server` and `-d64`, and to check that you really are using Graal, we set `-Xtruffle.printRuntime=true` so that it prints the name of the Truffle runtime as it starts.
-You should see ‘Graal’.

-     JAVACMD=path/to/graal/jdk1.7.0_45/product/bin/java bin/jruby -J-server -J-d64 -X+T -Xtruffle.printRuntime=true

 Building Graal
 ===========